-This video shows you how to build an image that spans the whole viewport with some copy and a button on top of the image.
+This tutorial guides you through building an image that spans the whole viewport with some copy and a button on top of the image.

 Skill set: Basic

 - Youʻll need a Builder account.

 - An evergreen browser; that is, a modern, up-to-date browser such as Google Chrome.

 In this document you'll build a hero that looks like this:

 In the Visual Editor, open the Insert tab and drag an Image block onto the blue work area of your page.

 Click the blue Edit button over the image and click Choose Photo.
 Select a photo to use.

 Select the Image in the work area, then open the Style tab.

 On the Style tab, under Width select Full Page Width.